anna911/Prescription_Medication_sentiment_Analysis/README.md

 ### Goal:
   I believe Technology should be incorporated  to Healthcare to improve quality care.
   Based on the Reviews of the Prescription Drugs.
-  1) I want to predict the patients sentiment(experience)  with a "Rx" if it is Positive,Negative or Neutral based on the     	reviews
+  1) To Predict the patients sentiment(experience)  with a "Rx" if it is Positive,Negative or Neutral based on the reviews
+  2) To Predict the severity of side effects based on the patients reviews/comments.
+  1 - No side effects
+  2 - less or Moderate Side effects
+  3 - High or Severe side effects

+## Sentiment Analysis of the Rx Drug based on the Patients Reviews

 ### Overview of the Data:
 The dataset has been webscraped from http://www.druglib.com/ by Surya Kallumadi, Felix Gräßer.
 	    https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29